schitresh/software_development/frameworks/rails/2_controllers/2_controllers.md

 - If there was a routing error or record was not found, it displays 404
 - These messages are in 500.html & 404.html of public folder
   - These can be customized but are static files (erb, scss, etc. cannot be used)
-- Do not use 'rescue_from' with Exception or Standard
+- Do not use 'rescue_from' with Exception or StandardError
   - It can cause serious side-effects
   - And prevents rails from handling exceptions properly